looker-open-source/block-bqml-k-means/README.md

 1. Install block from Looker Marketplace
   - Specify the name of a BigQuery connection and the connection's dataset for Looker PDTs
-2. Create a subfolder in the *use_case_refinements* IDE folder for each new use case
+2. Create an IDE folder to save refinements for each new use case
-3. Within the use case subfolder make the following refinements:
+3. Create refinements of the following LookML files in the use case's IDE folder:
-  -  `input_data` View - include the sql definition for the input dataset (each row should represent an individual item / observation and include features users may want to include in the ML model)
+  -  (REQUIRED) `input_data.view` - Include the sql definition for the input dataset.
+Each row should represent an individual item / observation to be clustered and include features / attributes of the item that users may want to use for defining clusters.
-  -  `k_means_training_data` View - specify allowed parameter values for "Select Item ID" (e.g. user_id) and optionally hide the parameter if there is only one value
+  -  (RECOMMENDED) `model_name_suggestions.explore` - Add a *sql_always_where* clause to specify the `${model_info.explore} = *explore_name*`.
+This will prevent suggestions of ML models names created with other Explores.
-  -  `k_means_predict` View - specify dimension label for the item_id to be clustered (e.g. user_id)
+  -  (OPTIONAL) `k_means_training_data.view` - Specify allowed parameter values for "Select Item ID" (e.g. user_id) and optionally hide the parameter.
+The "Select Item ID" field requires the end user to select a field that uniquely identifies each row in the data.
-  -  `model_name_suggestions` Explore - add a sql_always_where to filter out model name suggestions from other Explores
+  -  (OPTIONAL) `k_means_predict.view` - The ID field chosen in "SELECT Item ID" is returned as `item_id` in model predictions.
+If there is only one valid ID field for "Select Item ID" (e.g. user_id), you may choose to add a label to the `item_id` dimension (e.g., User ID).
-4. Create a new model for your use case
+4. Create a new LookML model for each use case
-5. Add include statement to include the `bqml_k_means` Explore and all refinements in your use case subfolder
+5. Add include statements to include `bqml_k_means.explore` file and all refinement files in your use case IDE folder
-6. Create an Explore in your new use case model that extends the `bqml_k_means` Explore
+6. Create an Explore in the use case's LookML model that extends the `bqml_k_means` Explore
-7. Define the JOIN between your input data and predictions in the extending Explore
+7. Join `k_means_predict` to the extending Explore (*type: full_outer*) and define the JOIN criteria between `input_data` and `k_means_predict` in the extending Explore.
+(See [Example](/projects/bqml_k_means_block/files/models/ecommerce_customer_segmentation.model.lkml))

 ## Enabling Business Users